sparqs currently has a team of seven staff members plus one external consultant, all based in our office in Edinburgh, shared with NUS Scotland.

 Mobile: 07785 626159

-Normal work days: Monday-Thursday
+Normal work days: Monday-Friday

 Nicola manages the Central Support Team, which involves ensuring everything in the office runs efficiently and effectively.
 She also monitors the finances and deals with recruitment and human resources.
 Prior to sparqs, Nicola has worked in the finance sector and the civil service.
 She has worked with sparqs since 2006.